Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pxhere

-The Smooth Fox Terrier was the first original terrier breed to be recognized by the American Kennel Club.
-These dogs are agile, muscular little dogs with big personalities.
+The Smooth Fox Terrier was the first Terrier breed to be recognized by the American Kennel Club.
+They’re agile, muscular little dogs with big personalities.
 You will often see them in black and white, though they can also be tricolor and brown and white.

 Personality